Schulik/aiolos/README.txt

 3.5 Species files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Specify the number of species in the *par file via
+PARI_NUM_SPECIES   2

+and the species file via

 SPECIES_FILE  mix1.spc
 //options: Species filename

-In *spc files, column descriptions:
+In *spc files, columns are as follows:
 # 1:Number 2:Name 3:mass in amu 4:dof              5:electrostatic charge    6:relative amount 7:initial density excess 8: is_dust_like 9:opacity.opa
 @ 0        S0     1.0         3.
 0                         1.0                 -0.0                      0              highenergy_atomichydrogen.opa